 The concept had been enthusiastically replaced by the HK PDW and super small machine pistols like the Glock 18 and Micro UZI.
 These guns are concealable, sightable and allow for fast draws and reloads.

 Unless you know people who know people in Baghdad, or have a Class III dealer that owes you a kidney, getting the total package Operator Briefcase with a transferable MP5K is going to be expensive.
 Like about $25K expensive.

-The case is unregulated in its empty condition unless you happen to own an MP5 or a SP89 (semi auto MP5 pistol) while you also have said case.
-In that situation the gun inside (not the case) becomes an AOW and needs a tax stamp and registration under the NFA to be compliant.
+The case is unregulated in its empty condition unless you happen to own an MP5 or an SP89 (semi-auto MP5 pistol) while you also have said case.
+In that situation, the gun inside (not the case) becomes an AOW and needs a tax stamp and registration under the NFA to be compliant.
 This is of course unless the weapon used with the case is already a registered AOW in and of itself.
 In that case, the briefcase is always just a briefcase.

 Clear as mud?
 Just to be on the safe side be sure to call your local BATFE guy if you are packing your HK case with anything that goes bang to make sure you are legal.

 Or else you could just carry your pencils and a sandwich in it.
 Your call.